-Back when I was working at marketing agencies, remote work was not on.
+Back when I was working at marketing agencies before starting Akepa, remote work was not on.
 Not on at all.
 Working from home, as it was more known then, was a pretext to skive off.
 Proper work had to be done at the office, preferably under the glare of a micromanager armed with a time-tracking system.

 That might sound a bit wicked but it wasn’t totally without reason.
 The tools to get work from home done well weren’t there.
-Well, almost but not quite.
-Fast forward to the present and while there are still workplaces that are suspicious of remote work, the tools are definitely there and the excuses are evaporating.
+Fast forward to the present and, while the remote work revolution has reversed a little against a backdrop of RTO mandates, the tools are definitely there and the excuses are evaporating.
 It is possible to not work from an office and be just as productive, if not more so.

 At Akepa we love this new-ish way of working.
-It’s something we’re keen to embrace and not dilly-dabble or dilute with a half-way hybrid approach.
+It’s a style we’re keen to embrace and not dilly-dabble with a half-way hybrid approach.
 There are many advantages.
 But how do we connect from different places?
-Well, here are a few of the tools that we use to make the magic happen.
+Well, here are a few of the tools that we use to make the connection.
 There are plenty more but these are our faves.
 Without them we’d be bungling around and gently weeping for an office with a ping pong table and free fruit.

 Project Management: Basecamp